Decoding by Sampling: A Randomized Lattice Algorithm for Bounded Distance Decoding: Abstract

 \section{Abstract}

-Sphere decoding achieves maximum-likelihood (ML) performance at the cost of exponential complexity; lattice reduction-aided successive interference cancelation (SIC) significantly reduces the decoding complexity, but exhibits a widening gap to ML performance as the dimension increases.
-To bridge the gap between them, this paper presents randomized lattice decoding based on Klein's sampling technique, which is a randomized version of Babai's nearest plane algorithm (i.e., SIC).
+Despite its reduced complexity, lattice reduction-aided decoding exhibits a widening gap to maximum-likelihood (ML) performance as the dimension increases.
+To improve its performance, this paper presents randomized lattice decoding based on Klein's sampling technique, which is a randomized version of Babai's nearest plane algorithm (i.e., successive interference cancelation (SIC)).
 To find the closest lattice point, Klein's algorithm is used to sample some lattice points and the closest among those samples is chosen.
 Lattice reduction increases the probability of finding the closest lattice point, and only needs to be run once during pre-processing.
 Further, the sampling can operate very efficiently in parallel.
-The technical contribution of this paper is two-fold: we analyze and optimize the performance of randomized lattice decoding resulting in reduced decoding complexity, and propose a very efficient implementation of random rounding.
-Simulation results demonstrate near-ML performance achieved by a moderate number of samples, when the dimension is not too large.
-Compared to existing decoders, a salient feature of randomized lattice decoding is that it will sample a closer lattice point with higher probability.
-A byproduct is that boundary errors for finite constellations can be partially compensated if we discard the samples falling outside of the constellation.
+The technical contribution of this paper is two-fold: we analyze and optimize the decoding radius of sampling decoding resulting in better error performance than Klein's original algorithm, and propose a very efficient implementation of random rounding.
+Of particular interest is that a fixed gain in the decoding radius compared to Babai's decoding can be achieved at polynomial complexity.
+The proposed decoder is useful for moderate dimensions where sphere decoding becomes computationally intensive, while lattice reduction-aided decoding starts to suffer considerable loss.
+Simulation results demonstrate near-ML performance is achieved by a moderate number of samples, even if the dimension is as high as 32.